 What is Scootle?

-Scootle is a national digital learning repository which provides Australian teachers with access to more than 20,000 digital learning items, provided by a wide array of contributors and aligned to core areas of the Australian Curriculum.
+Scootle is a national digital learning repository which provides Australian teachers with access to digital learning items, provided by a wide array of contributors and aligned to core areas of the Australian Curriculum.

 The digital resources available to teachers nationally include:

 - open-ended tools for teachers and students to create learning resources

 - collections of curriculum resources

 Scootle has made finding and using digital resources aligned to the Australian Curriculum easy for teachers.